On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

 We will now consider the profile $\vecoa$.
 For each agent $j\in \NN$ let $A'_j=f_j\vecoa$ denote the allocation of $j$ under $\vecoa$.
 We will define an ordering $\vecp{e'}_j$ for each agent $j\in \NN$ as follows. \begin{itemize} \item For agents $j\in\NN\setminus \{i\}$ let $\vecp{e'}_j$ be an ordering of the goods that is consistent with $(A'_j,\MM\setminus A'_j)$. \item For agent $i$, first partition the set $S$ into $S_i=S\cap A'_i$ and $S_{-i}=S\setminus A'_i$, and define $R'_i=A'_i\setminus S$ and $R'_{-i}=\MM\setminus(R'_i\cup S)$.
 Now define an ordering $\vecp{e'_i}$ which is consistent with $(S_i,S_{-i},R'_i, R'_{-i})$. \end{itemize}

 Consider the lexicographic preference profiles $\vecordp{e}, \vecordp{e'}$ corresponding to these two different orderings of the goods for each agent.
-We will prove two claims: \begin{enumerate} \item $\vecordp{e}$ is a push-up of $\veco$ for $f$ \item $\vecordp{e'}$ is a push-up of $\vecoa$ for $f$ \end{enumerate} The proofs of these claims are rather technical, {so we defer their proofs to \cref{appendix:control}.}

-We will show that these claims together complete the proof.
+We will prove two claims: \begin{enumerate} \item $\vecordp{e}$ is a push-up of $\veco$ for $f$ \item $\vecordp{e'}$ is a push-up of $\vecoa$ for $f$ \end{enumerate} The proofs of these claims are rather technical, {and presented {in \cref{appendix:control}} as \cref{control-c1} and \cref{control-c2} respectively.} We will show that these claims together complete the proof.
 Since $f$ is a truthful and non-bossy partition mechanism, \cref{monotonicity} (monotonicity) and the above two claims imply:

 From the original assumption and the first equation we know $S\subseteq f_i\veco=f_i\vecordp{e}$.
 The second equation shows that proving $S\subseteq f_i\vecoa$ is equivalent to proving $S\subseteq f_i\vecordp{e'}$.